ffrankies/kindschi-fellowship-journal/README.md

     - Can use cross-validation to make up for not having a large enough dataset.
 - The genetic algorithm should be pushed back until I get the accuracy code implemented.
 - Need to get the accuracy implemented soon so I can start collecting data.

+## Week 10

+### Major Happenings

+- Added code to break the dataset down into training, validation and testing partitions
+    - 10% of entire dataset goes into the testing partition
+        - The testing partition isn't actually used by my code yet
+    - Rest of dataset broken down into 10 partitions for cross-validation
+- Tweaked RNN code to make cross-validation work

+### Roadblocks

+- Spent way too much time trying to track down and fix an off-by-one error
+- The testing partition isn't currently being used
+- Shuffling a large enough dataset may end up being computationally costly (done to prevent the test partition from inheriting the ordering from the dataset)
+- There are now essentially 10 epochs for every actual epoch (since training goes over 9/10th of the non-testing data 10 times in every epoch)

+### Prospective

+- It may be prudent to feed the predictions and labels into separate placeholders when calculating the accuracy.
+This way, cross-validation won't cause weird tensorboard output.
+    - This would also mean that these calculations can be done on the GPU instead of on the CPU, which would save time (probably).
+- Still need to calculate accuracy...